josemm83/Portfolio-Page/README.md

-# Portfolio-Page
+# My Portfolio-Page
+To view Click Here!
-Updated my portfolio page using Materialize.
-Desktop, tablet, and phone friendly.
+This is my portfolio page using Materialize.
-Try the website on a desktop and see that magic with parallax.
-Tabs also will activate depending on what you choose.
-Links to the games and programs have been added, just click on the pictures and watch the sites load.
-All links work under contact, email is currently disabled.
+Works with all screen sizes from desktop, tablets, or phones.

+# Technologies used
+Materialize
+Html
+CSS
+Javascript